Want A *FREE* Non-Toxic Cleaning Recipe eBook?!

 SKL is reader supported.
 When you buy through links on our site, we may earn affiliate commission.
 Learn more here.

-Thanksgiving is a time for family and friends to come together and enjoy delicious food while remembering the things that matter most in life.
-When you consider all the beautiful things in life, the planet should be on your list.
 So, when shopping and preparing for this holiday, try to think about how eating, traveling, and shopping impact the planet.
 If you have this mindset, here are sustainable swaps your family will love this Thanksgiving.

 What is the environmental impact of the average Thanksgiving celebration?

-Although sustainability is important to consider all the time, total emissions tend to increase during Thanksgiving.
-Each Thanksgiving table may look different, but the average household has a table full of enough food to feed 12 guests.
 This amount of food is associated with a total of 103.1 pounds of CO2 used without considering travel estimates.
+That’s nearly the same emissions output as 170,000 cars driving for a year.
 The turkey pulls the most weight, coming in at 64 pounds of CO2.

 How much food is wasted on Thanksgiving?